EngineerTheWay/portfolio/src/content/projects/academic-performance-tracker.md

 There was also no centralized place for leadership to view current student statuses.
 Every department (and even each class) tracked progress differently.  <br><br>

 ### 💡 Solution
 I worked with our team to design an Excel dashboard, transforming raw database outputs into standardized, centralized reports with automated conditional formatting.
-This helped improve coordination both internally and with external shareholders such as service units.
+This helped improve coordination both internally and with external stakeholders such as service units.

 Excel was chosen because it was already widely available, familiar to instructors, and quick to deploy without new licensing or training.
-By leveraging modular formulas and conditional formatting, the tool delivered immediate value at a low cost as the insitute worked on larger LMS overhauls.
+By leveraging modular formulas and conditional formatting, the tool delivered immediate value at a low cost as the institute worked on larger LMS overhauls.

 The system included two core tools:  <br><br>